The Leaf, Root & Fruit guide to Covid-19 Panic Induced Edible Gardening 12

 Hopefully you find growing your own food rewarding and continue beyond the current crisis.
 Doing so will increase your household resilience (so you’ll be ready for the next crisis!).

-Sign up to our monthly newsletter for a planting guide to be delivered directly to your inbox each month.
+Sign up to my monthly newsletter for a planting guide to be delivered directly to your inbox each month.
 It’s packed full of tips and hint on growing your own food.

 Leave a comment